NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 *Above: PAT 2.0 introduction video*
 <br><br>

-[comment]: # (udpate documents and remove this once algorithmic workflow is added)
+[comment]: # (update documents and remove this once algorithmic workflow is added)

 Note: Analysis Type is currently limited to manual.
 Algorithmic analysis will be enabled in a future version.
 ___________________

 ## Load a Seed Model and Weather File
-Select your seed model by clicking the folder symbol for the "Defaul Seed Model".
-Select your weather file by clicking the folder symbol for the "Defautl Weather File."
+Select your seed model by clicking the folder symbol for the "Default Seed Model".
+Select your weather file by clicking the folder symbol for the "Default Weather File."

 ![Select Baseline Model and Weather File](img/pat2/measures_02.png)

 *Above: View of measures tab after browsing for both a seed model and a default weather file.*
 <br><br>

-[comment]: # (haven't mentioned multiple seed files and epws here or on the desgin alternatives tab.
+[comment]: # (haven't mentioned multiple seed files and epws here or on the design alternatives tab.
 Not sure if I should address at all now.
 Changing epws doesn't work, and I haven' tested multiple seed files.)

-Note: The PAT 2.0 interface allows for different seed models and weather files for different design alternatives, but this fucnctionality isn't complete and will likley produced unexpected results.
+Note: The PAT 2.0 interface allows for different seed models and weather files for different design alternatives, but this functionality  isn't complete and will likely produced unexpected results.
 This will be addressed in a future version.
 ___________________

 ## Add Measures and Create Measure Options